 - Has the wreck negatively affected your life in the long term?
 (You can also claim for pain and suffering).

 Additionally, the best way to get an accurate picture of how much your case is worth is to contact a personal injury attorney.
-For accident victims in the Dallas-Fort Worth area, we offer free consultations where we explain your rights and discuss the viability of your case.
+For accident victims in the Fort Worth area, we offer free consultations where we explain your rights and discuss the viability of your case.